A Prayer for a Messy Home

 …but only say the word and my soul shall be healed.

-Help me to breathe into what’s most important – that we who live here care about things like words and soul and healing.
+Help me to breathe into what’s most important – that we who live here are trying to care about things like the word and soul and healing.

 Remind me that I’m called to keep up with Jesus, not the Joneses.
-That my work is to make a home, not a house.
-A home that will always be more messy than magazine.
+That my work is to make a home, not a museum.
+A home that will always be more messy than magazine-worthy.

-With dirty dishes in the sink and dog hair on the couch and Duplos all over the floor.
+(With dirty dishes in the sink and dog hair on the couch and toys all over the floor.)